JetBrains/teamcity-documentation/topics/powershell.md

 ### Known Issues

 * If the `docker-compose` command is run via PowerShell Desktop version 5.1.17763 or later, the PowerShell script could potentially fail with an error despite having only false positive warnings in the build log.
-To workaround this problem, we suggest using PowerShell Core instead.
+To work around this problem, we suggest using PowerShell Core instead.
 Alternatively, you can limit the logging level for the `docker-compose` command by adding the `--log-level ERROR` attribute to it.

 ## Interaction with TeamCity